joshw4288/joshw4288.github.io/_posts/2024-01-22-grad_rate_predictions.md

 library(ggthemes)
 ```

-Next, I create a data frame that contains the known graduation rates from 2016-2022 and create a dataframe wich contains the unknown years 2023-2025.
+Next, I create a dataframe that contains the known graduation rates from 2016-2022 and create a dataframe which contains the unknown years 2023-2025.

 ```r
 data <- data.frame(year = c(2016, 2017, 2018, 2019, 2020, 2021, 2022), grad_rate = c(.28, .32, .41, .37, .42, .4, .37))